sundios/Google-rank-tracker/README.md

 ```shell
 chmod +x rank.py
 ```
-Now we can call our script followed by two arguments: the website we are looking for and the device we want to check on which can be mobile or desktop.
+Now we can call our script followed by two arguments: the website we are looking for and the device we want to check on, which can be mobile or desktop.

 ```shell
 python3 rank.py [website] [device]